This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The rotavirus vaccine is given to protect your child from rotavirus infection.
 Rotavirus causes inflammation of the small intestine and severe diarrhea.
 Rotavirus can prevent your child's body from absorbing water and nutrients.
-The rotavirus vaccine is given in drops that your baby swallows.
-He will get doses at 2 and 4 months.
-A third dose may be needed at 6 months.
-The vaccine can be given as early as 6 weeks of age.
-The final dose should be given no later than 8 months of age.
+This can cause severe dehydration.
+The vaccine is given in drops that your child swallows.

-- He has a bowel blockage or has had one in the past
+- A bowel blockage now or in the past

 What are the risks of the rotavirus vaccine?

-Your baby may still get rotavirus, even after the vaccine.
-He may have an allergic reaction to the vaccine.
+Your child may still get rotavirus, even after the vaccine.
+He or she may have an allergic reaction to the vaccine.
 This can be life-threatening.

-- Your baby has signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.
+- Your child has signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.

 When should I seek immediate care?

-- You see blood in your baby's bowel movement.
+- You see blood in your child's bowel movement.

-- Your baby has a high fever, or you notice behavior changes that concern you.
+- Your child has a high fever, or you notice behavior changes that concern you.

 - You have questions or concerns about the rotavirus vaccine.